 Just, for one moment, try to imagine being Fuzz Buzz sitting in that window, safe behind the curtains, when without the briefest bit of warning he got a solid whack on the back.
 Can’t you just picture kitty’s green eyes, wide with surprise, when he’s hurled into the darkness beyond the screen, a long A-h-h-h-h-h-h written in the speech bubble above his head?
 When he finally hit the ground, it’s no wonder he took off.
 I would have too.

-From then on, Fuzz Buzz was allowed to be an outdoor cat, but as far as I know he always stayed close to home.
+From then on, Fuzz Buzz was allowed to be an outdoor cat, and as far as I know he always stayed close to home.